-Sarah Winman was an actress, working in theatre in her twenties and early thirties but by 1992 she turned away from other people’s scripts and decided that she wanted to write a novel.
-Later in 2008, while taking an ‘Exploring Fiction course at City Lit, Sarah realised she was already writing what went on to become her highly acclaimed debut, When God Was A Rabbit, a story about childhood, eccentricity, the darker side of love and sex, the pull and power of family ties, loss and life and love.
+Sarah Winman was an actress, working in theatre in her twenties and early thirties but by 1992 she decided that she wanted to write a novel.
+Later in 2008, while taking an ‘Exploring Fiction’ course at City Lit, Sarah realised she was already writing what went on to become her highly acclaimed debut, When God Was A Rabbit, a story about childhood, eccentricity, loss and love.
 This novel was an international bestseller which won Sarah multiple awards, including New Writer of the Year in the Galaxy National Book Awards and the Newton First Book Award.

-Now, in her latest book, Tin Man, Sarah explores the triangular relationship of Ellis and Michael, who have been inseparable since boyhood, and Annie, who walks into their lives, changing nothing and everything.
+In her latest book, Tin Man, Sarah explores the triangular relationship of Ellis and Michael, who have been inseparable since boyhood, and Annie, who walks into their lives, changing nothing and everything.
+It was published in the UK by Tinder Press in March 2018 and in the US by G.P.
+Putnam's Sons in May 2018.

 Sarah Winman is represented by Robert Caskie at Caskie Mushens Ltd.